Aliasflare/Aliasflare/README.md

 1. Fork this repository into your GitHub Account
 2. Goto `Settings->Secrets and variables`
 3. Select `Secrets` and add the following secrets
-  3.1 Add `CLOUDFLARE_API_TOKEN` with your before generated API Token
-  3.2 (OPTIONAL) Add `MAILGUN_API_KEY` if you setup your domain at mailgun for outgoing mails
-4. Select `Variables` and add the following variables
-  4.1 Add `CLOUDFLARE_DOMAINS` containing your domains in a comma-seperated list
+  3.1 Add `CLOUDFLARE_API_TOKEN` with your before generated API Token 3.2 Add `CLOUDFLARE_DOMAINS` containing your domains in a comma-seperated list
-  4.2 (OPTIONAL) Add `CLOUDFLARE_WORKER_NAME` if you want to use another Cloudflare Worker
+  3.3 (OPTIONAL) Add `CLOUDFLARE_WORKER_NAME` if you want to use another Cloudflare Worker
-  4.3 (OPTIONAL) Add `CLOUDFLARE_DATABASE_NAME` if you want to use another Cloudflare D1 Database
+  3.4 (OPTIONAL) Add `CLOUDFLARE_DATABASE_NAME` if you want to use another Cloudflare D1 Database 3.5 (OPTIONAL) Add `MAILGUN_API_KEY` if you setup your domain at mailgun for outgoing mails

 ### 3. Deploy (look at "Deployment & Upgrades")